cjdbarlow/Part-One/renal_handling_of_glucose.md

 * ~50% of filtered load is reabsorbed in the PCT by solvent drag (with water reabsorption)
 Urea concentration is slightly increased as more water is reabsorbed than urea.
 * The urea reabsorbed in the PCT is then secreted into the Loop of Henle via UT uniporters
-  * Luminal concentration of urea is much higher in the ascending limb due to the absorption of water.
+  * Luminal concentration of urea is much higher in the ascending limb due to the absorption of water
 * ~50% is reabsorbed (again) in the medullary collecting ducts
 Here, urine becomes so concentrated that luminal concentration of urea exceeds medullary concentration.
   * Overall, 50% of filtered load is excreted